-Remember, this was in pre-StockTwits days, and up until that point I had never heard somebody talk so plainly and in such a common sense way about trading.
-It was as if a lightning bolt struck me and shocked my out of my sinning ways.
+Up until then, I had never heard somebody talk so plainly and with such common sense about trading.
+It was as if a lightning bolt struck me and shocked me out of my sinning ways.

-It took a while to completely sink in and I had a number of stumbles along the way, but it was the beginning of the transformation of my trading life.
+It took a while for this advice to completely sink in, and I had several stumbles along the way, but that post sowed the seeds of change in my approach to trading.
 I began to take a “trade less, make more” approach and narrowed the types of trading setups I took to just a handful.

-Trader X doesn’t post much anymore and he doesn’t seem to want to engage in tweeting (can you blame him), but he was a minimalist trader before it became the trend.
-And from his site I not only learned a ton about trading, but it was my first introduction to other great trading teachers like Trader Mike, Trader Jamie, and the High Chart Patterns Group.
+Trader X doesn’t post much anymore and he doesn’t seem to want to engage in tweeting (can you blame him), but he was a minimalist trader before it became the trend, and his post made me a better trader.